Do MLLMs Really Understand Space? A Mathematical Reasoning Evaluation: Experiments

 \subsection{Experimental Setup}

-We conduct evaluations on \emph{MathSpatial-Bench}.
-Our backbone models are from the Qwen2.5-VL series~\citep{bai2025qwen2}, focusing on the 3B and 7B variants to study scalability.
-Models are fine-tuned with supervised learning on \emph{MathSpatial-Corpus}.
-Unless otherwise specified, training uses a batch size of 128, a learning rate of $1\times10^{-5}$, and 5 epochs.
-We evaluate a wide range of advanced multimodal LLMs.
-Closed-source systems include GPT-5~\citep{openai2025gpt5}, GPT-4.1~\cite{gpt41}, GPT-4o-2024-08-06~\cite{gpt4o}, Claude-3.5-Sonnet~\cite{claude35sonnet}, Claude-3.7-Sonnet~\cite{claude37sonnet}, Claude-Sonnet-4~\citep{claude4}, and Gemini-2.5-Pro/Flash~\cite{gemini25_report}.
-Open-source baselines include Qwen2.5-VL-7B/72B~\cite{bai2025qwen2}, InternVL3-8B~\cite{zhu2025internvl3}, Llama3-8B~\cite{dubey2024llama}, and GLM-4.5V~\cite{hong2025glm}, among others.
-We further evaluate our fine-tuned \emph{MathSpatial} series models.
-To establish a rigorous upper bound, we recruited 80 students to evaluate the full benchmark under closed-book conditions, with each problem answered by 20 independent annotators and results reported as micro-averaged accuracy.
-For robustness, all model results are averaged over two independent runs.
-Ddetails are provided in Appendix~\ref{app:human_eval} and ~\ref{app:dataset}.
+We evaluate a broad range of MLLMs on \emph{MathSpatial-Bench} to assess the benchmark's diagnostic capability across model families.
+Closed-source systems include GPT-5~\citep{openai2025gpt5}, GPT-4.1~\cite{gpt41}, GPT-4o~\cite{gpt4o}, Claude-3.5/3.7/Sonnet-4~\cite{claude35sonnet,claude37sonnet,claude4}, and Gemini-2.5-Pro/Flash~\cite{gemini25_report}.
+Open-source baselines include Qwen2.5-VL-7B/72B~\cite{bai2025qwen2}, InternVL3-8B~\cite{zhu2025internvl3}, Llama3-8B~\cite{dubey2024llama}, and GLM-4.5V~\cite{hong2025glm}.
+Results for additional models (DeepSeek-VL2, Pixtral-12B, Kimi-VL, Llama-4-Maverick, Idefics3, etc.) are available on our project page.
+To demonstrate the training value of \emph{MathSpatial-Corpus}, we fine-tune three open-source models (Qwen2.5-VL-7B, InternVL3-8B, Llama3-8B) on the corpus using a batch size of 128, learning rate $1\times10^{-5}$, and 5 epochs.
+To establish a rigorous human upper bound, we recruited 80 students under closed-book conditions, with each problem answered by 20 independent annotators and results reported as micro-averaged accuracy.
+To ensure robustness, all model results are averaged over two independent runs.